AL m EnglishShort form of

 "scribe", from Old English

 clerec originally meaning "priest".
 A famous bearer of the surname was William Clark (1770-1838), an explorer of the west of North America.
-It was also borne by the American actor Clark Gable (1901-1960).
+As a first name it was borne by the American actor Clark Gable (1901-1960), as well as the comic book character Clark Kent, the mild-mannered alter ego of Superman, first created 1938.

-CLINT m EnglishShort form of
+Clint m EnglishShort form of

-CLINTON.
+Clinton.
 A notable bearer is American actor Clint Eastwood (1930-), who became famous early in his career for his western movies.

-CORBIN m EnglishFrom a French surname that was derived from
+Corbin m EnglishFrom a French surname that was derived from

 corbeau "raven", originally denoting a person who had dark hair.
 The name was probably popularized in America by actor Corbin Bernsen (1954-).

-CYBILL f English (Rare)Variant of
+Cybill f English (Rare)Variant of

-SIBYL.
+Sibyl.
 This name was borne by actress Cybill Shepherd (1950-), who was named after her grandfather Cy and her father Bill.

-DALIDA f Biblical GreekForm of
+... [more] Dalida f Biblical GreekForm of

-DELILAH used in the Greek Old Testament.
+Delilah used in the Greek Old Testament.
 A famous bearer was the Italian-Egyptian singer and actress Dalida (1933-1987), who was born as Iolanda Cristina Gigliotti.

-DARREN m EnglishThe meaning of this name is not known for certain.
-It could be from a rare Irish surname or it could be an altered form of
+Darren m EnglishThe meaning of this name is not known for certain.
+In the spelling

-DARRELL.
-It was first brought to public attention in the late 1950s by the American actor Darren McGavin (1922-2006).
+Darrell.
+It was brought to public attention in the late 1950s by the American actor Darren McGavin (1922-2006; born as William Lyle Richardson).
 It was further popularized in the 1960s by the character Darrin Stephens from the television show

 Bewitched.